Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: The CMS detector and Monte Carlo simulation

-The particle-flow (PF) algorithm~\cite{CMS-PRF-14-001} aims to reconstruct and identify each individual particle in an event, with an optimized combination of information from the various elements of the CMS detector.
+The particle-flow (PF) algorithm~\cite{CMS-PRF-14-001} aims to reconstruct and identify electrons, muons, photons, charged and neutral hadrons in an event, with an optimized combination of information from the various elements of the CMS detector.
 The energy of electrons is determined from a combination of the electron momentum at the primary interaction vertex as determined by the tracker, the energy of the corresponding ECAL cluster, and the energy sum of all bremsstrahlung photons spatially compatible with originating from the electron track~\cite{Khachatryan:2015hwa}.
-The energy of muons is obtained from the curvature of the corresponding track~\cite{Sirunyan:2018fpa}.
+The momentum of muons is obtained from the curvature of the corresponding track~\cite{Sirunyan:2018fpa}.
 Jets are reconstructed from the PF candidates using the anti-\kt clustering algorithm with a distance parameter of 0.4~\cite{Cacciari:2008gp, Cacciari:2011ma}, and the jet momentum is determined as the vectorial sum of all particle momenta in the jet.
 The missing transverse momentum vector is computed as the negative vector sum of the transverse momenta (\pt) of all the PF candidates in an event.
-Jets originating from the hadronization of \cPqb~quarks (\cPqb~jets) are identified (\cPqb~tagged) using the combined secondary vertex~\cite{Sirunyan:2017ezt} algorithm, using a working point that corresponds to an average \cPqb~tagging efficiency of 41\% and an average misidentification probability for light-flavour jets of 0.1\%~\cite{Sirunyan:2017ezt}.
+Jets originating from the hadronization of \cPqb~quarks (\cPqb~jets) are identified (\cPqb~tagged) using the combined secondary vertex~\cite{Sirunyan:2017ezt} algorithm, using a working point that corresponds to an average \cPqb~tagging efficiency of 41\% for simulated \ttbar events, and an average misidentification probability of 0.1\% and 2.2\% for light-flavour jets and \cPqc~jets, respectively~\cite{Sirunyan:2017ezt}.